noorfathima0/amazon-clone/README.md

 * Start the development server:
     - npm run dev

-Open the app in your browser at http://localhost:3000.

 **Contributions**
 Feel free to fork this repository and contribute.
 Pull requests are welcome!